-Over the past decade, our investments in technology and globalization have enabled us to expand our addressed market to over \$120 billion.
+Over the past decade, our investments in technology and globalization have enabled us to expand our addressed market to approximately \$130 billion.
 With our focus on innovation and growth, we expect to continue to expand our addressed market over our long-term planning horizon.
+All of our markets are expected to grow over our long-term planning horizon.
+Our domestic market projections reflect the opportunity to localize our customers' supply chain and production operations.
+Our international market projections reflect higher levels of infrastructure investment and the growing middle-class population.
+We believe that increased demand for consumer products in our addressed markets will lead to manufacturing investment and provide us with additional growth opportunities in the future.